gfurtadoalmeida/esp32-driver-nextion/README.md

 2. Flash the test project: `ctrl+shif+p -> Task: Run Task -> Flash test`
 3. Monitor the test run: `ctrl+shif+p -> Task: Run Task -> Monitor test`

-You can do it in one command using `ctrl+shif+p -> Task: Run Task -> Build, flash and start a monitor for the test`
+You can do it in one command using `ctrl+shif+p -> Task: Run Task -> Build, flash and start a monitor for the tests`

 ### With ESP-IDF